PostHog/posthog.com/contents/docs/cdp/snowflake-export.md

 ### PostHog Self-hosted

-> The Snowflake Export app requires a PostHog instance running [version 1.24.0](https://posthog.com/blog/the-posthog-array-1-24-0) or later.
+> This requires a PostHog instance running [version 1.24.0](https://posthog.com/blog/the-posthog-array-1-24-0) or later.
 > Not running 1.24.0?
 Find out [how to update](/docs/runbook/upgrading-posthog)!

 1. Log in to your PostHog instance